National Programme for Happiness and Wellbeing

 Labour Happiness Programme

-Under the UAE National Programme for Happiness and Positivity, MoHRE launched a series of initiatives for labour happiness.
+Under the UAE National Programme for Happiness and Wellbeing, MoHRE launched a series of initiatives for labour happiness.
 These initiatives include: Happiest Work Environment, Best Labour Accommodation, Happiest Bus and Happiness SIM.

 Under the Happiness SIM initiative, labourers were given free SIM cards.
 The Best Labour Accommodation initiative aims to comply with and fulfil the Manual of the General Criteria for the Workers' Accommodation.
 The manual sets standards for minimum facilities that must be provided to the labourers while adhering to the established environment, health and safety laws.
 It also recommends providing recreational amenities for them.
 Municipal authorities regularly inspect the accommodations.